rafacabeza/entornos/md/documentacion.md

 R. Caron.
 2000
 Coding Techniques and Programming Practices

 > Write the documentation before you write the code.

 S.W.
 Ambler.
 2000.
 Writing Robust Java Code

+> You know you're brilliant, but maybe you'd like to understand what you did two weeks from now

+Linus Torvalds.
+1995

 ### Comentarios